European equity income picks squeezed by rising bond yields

 Of the stocks which are expected to maintain sustainable yields above 3.25 percent in the coming year, the industrials, consumer staples and consumer discretionary sectors each represent 17 percent of the basket but remain behind financials, which dominate with over 36 percent.

-Among the financials to make it in are UK insurer Amlin (AML.L), Legal & General and French reinsurer Scor (SCOR.PA).
+Among the financials to make it in are UK insurer Amlin , Legal & General and French reinsurer Scor.

 While renowned for their often above-average dividend payouts, only one utility and one telecom stock feature in the basket, as they are seen as less sustainable in the long-term.